MockingbirdME/game_md/core_rules/strains.md

 ***Size:*** 4

 ***Base Attributes:***
-* Body: 2
+* Body: 3
-* Reflexes: 3
+* Reflexes: 2
 * Perception: 4
 * Mind: 3

 ***Attribute points:*** 8

 ***Required Traits:***
-* Four Legs - gain + 6 to all balance checks related to the character keeping their footing, also ignore up to two penalty dice to movement checks caused by rough or difficult terrain.
+* Four Legs - gain 3 bonus dice to all balance checks related to the character keeping their footing, also ignore up to two penalty dice to movement checks caused by rough or difficult terrain.
 * Pheromone Communication - can communicate rough ideas with other Teejee within 30m silently.
 * Pheromone Influence - gain 4 bonus dice on all checks to control Teejee drones and 4 penalty dice to avoid being influenced by Teejee breeding females.